20 Historical Figures Whose True Evil Was Only Discovered After Their Death

 19. Edward Teller

-The hydrogen bomb earned him praise but also controversy.
-Teller’s role in J. Robert Oppenheimer’s downfall was known during his lifetime, but he faced sharper ethical criticism after leaving the world.
+The hydrogen bomb earned him praise but also controversy and scorn in recent years.
+Teller’s role in J. Robert Oppenheimer’s downfall was known during his lifetime, but he faced much sharper ethical criticism after his death.
 Posthumous biographies emphasized how his ambition and political maneuvering left a lasting mark on Cold War science and public trust.

 Lawrence Livermore National Laboratory, restored by w:User:Greg L, Papa Lima Whiskey on Wikimedia